selvasachein/MathServer/README.md

 ## RESULT:
-The a web page to calculate vehicle mileage and fuel efficiency using server-side scripts is created successfully.
+The a web page to calculate total bill amount with GST from price and GST percentage using server-side scripts is created successfully.